tenox7/wfm/README.md

 version control, you can think and use WFM as a small Content Management System (CMS).

 This program is written using portable C code and compiles natively for many flavors of Unix.
-It runs as a CGI application on most httpd servers and does not require PHP, Perl, Python or any other interpreted language.
+It runs as a cgi-bin application on most httpd servers and does not require PHP, Perl, Python or any other interpreted language.
+It's a single binary application with all icons embedded inside.
 It's very small and lightning fast.
-I runs on resource constrained embedded or vintage / historical systems.
-It outputs W3C certified HTML 4.01 for compatiblity with legacy browsers.
-JavaScript is optional and only used for non-essential luxuries.
+I runs on resource constrained embedded computers or legacy systems.
+For compatibility with older browsers it outputs certified HTML 4.01.
+JavaScript is completely optional and only used for non-essential luxuries.
+Tested using [BrowserStack](http://www.browserstack.com/).
- Compatibility is tested using [BrowserStack](http://www.browserstack.com/).

 ![alt text](https://raw.githubusercontent.com/tenox7/wfm/master/screenshot.png "WFM Screenshot")